matthewfeickert-talks/talk-chep-2024/talk.md

    - Only involves `C++` CP tool code (no Python involved)
    - Uses same version of CP tool
    - xAOD includes event store access
-* Show .bold[substantial speedups] for migrated tools: .bold[columnar is 2-4x faster] than xAOD interface
+* Show .bold[substantial speedups] for migrated tools: .bold[columnar is 2-4x faster] than xAOD interface (EDM access dependent)
    - Time for i/o and connecting columns not included in the performance comparisons (not optimized in the tests, so removed from benchmark)
 ]